-We are an interdisciplinary group of scholars from the University of East Anglia interested in the links between social justice and environmental change at local and global scales.
+An interdisciplinary group of scholars from the University of East Anglia interested in the links between social justice and environmental change at local and global scales.

-We seek to place justice analysis at the heart of environmental governance, with a particular emphasis on promoting environmental justice for those suffering from poverty and disempowerment.
+Seeking to place justice analysis at the heart of environmental governance, with a particular emphasis on promoting environmental justice for those suffering from poverty and disempowerment.
 Our interest in identifying global connections and dynamics is combined with explicit attention to local social and environmental struggles.

-We value exchanging perspectives and collaborating with a number of actors including local communities, land and resource users, other researchers, environmental activists, policy-makers, development professionals and students.
+Valuing exchanging perspectives and collaborating with a number of actors including local communities, land and resource users, other researchers, environmental activists, policy-makers, development professionals and students.